 NO GUFF t-shirts from 2001-present on can be seen throughout town on any given day.
 The shirts serve as a catalyst for discussion and remind us that what we say matters.
 In May, 2010, Massachusetts passed an anti-bullying law and school districts throughout the Commonwealth will have anti-bullying plans in place by December.
 Beginning in 2011, the fourth Wednesday of January has been designated “No Name-Calling Day” in all Massachusetts public schools.

 Falmouth should be proud that we have found a way to keep the NO GUFF celebration alive!
 The power of the t-shirt is as evident today as it was when Doug Riebesehl made the first 600 shirts in 2001.
 This year, we are making an effort to get all Falmouth students involved, and as many community members as possible.
 My goal is to keep the history of the original NO GUFF spirit alive and well so that it will inspire current and future FHS students.

 In 2014, the No Guff Community Spirit Award was created to honor a Falmouth resident who lives and practices a No Guff Lifestyle.
-Recipients Sam Pearsall Mueller (2014), Craig D'Amario (2015), Jennifer Connors (2016), and Annie Hart Cool (2017) were chosen through a simple process open to Falmouth.
+Recipients Sam Pearsall Mueller (2014), Craig D'Amario (2015), Jennifer Connors (2016), Annie Hart Cool (2017), Laura Peterson (2018), and Darlene Braga (2019) were chosen through a simple process open to Falmouth.

 We are all indebted to the generousity of the Cavossa Companies and Cape Cod Aggregates for their contributions in helping spread the No Guff spirit through t-shirts that are worn throughout the entire community.